Syspeople/CodeNow/README.md

 ### Change Update Set
 Choose an active UpdateSet and set is as your working update set.
 Only in progress update sets in the global scope is available.

 **IMPORTANT** Update set changes do not apply to active sessions.
-Be sure to validate your update set in your browser if working in UI and in VsCode at the same time.
+Be sure to validate your update set in your browser if working in the web UI and in VsCode at the same time.

-The extension will automatically use the previusly selected update set. if it has been closed default i selected.
+The extension will automatically use the previuosly selected update set. if it has been closed, default i selected.

 ### Add Script Include To Workspace